ddnexus/irt/README.markdown

 ## What is IRT?

 IRT is a very customized irb / rails console that adds a lot of useful features to the standard irb.
+If you use irb, you _should_ use irt instead, even if you don't use it for testing (yet), just for all what you get for free. :-)

 IRT records all the steps of your interactive session with irb (or rails console), and can re-run them as tests, and when something goes wrong, IRT opens an interactive irb (irt) session at the failure